2023 Best Other Health Professions Bachelor's Degree Schools in the Great Lakes Region

 Read full report on Other Health Professions at Grand Valley State University

-With a ranking of #10, Bradley University did quite well on this year’s best schools for other health professions students working on their bachelor’s degree.
-Bradley is a moderately-sized private not-for-profit school located in the midsize city of Peoria.
+Bradley University did quite well in this year’s ranking of the best places for other health professions students to get a bachelor’s degree.
+It came in at #10 on the list.
+Bradley is a medium-sized private not-for-profit school located in the midsize city of Peoria.

 The average monthly payment of a loan this size is about $444, assuming that the borrower is on a 10-year repayment plan.